Finite-Time Analysis of Crises in a Chaotically Forced Ocean Model: Finite-time Analysis

-As forcing is introduced to the model, the Stommel FTLEs start to behave differently depending on the strength of the forcing.
-With the aforementioned window choice, the Stommel FTLEs start to exhibit spikes in their values at certain points along the trajectory (these are smoothed out in the larger window choices, see Figure \ref{fig:W1+W10Comp}), while the general values and bounds start to vary over time (Figure \ref{fig:0.001F+0.01FComp}).
-If the trajectory of a solution crosses regions (\emph{e.g.} from TH to SA, temporarily or otherwise), the FTLEs will exhibit the behaviour associated with the other region.
+As forcing is gradually introduced into the model, the behaviour of the Stommel FTLEs begins to change.
+With the aforementioned window choice, the values of the Stommel FTLEs start to exhibit spikes at certain points along the trajectory.
+We remark that these spikes are smoothed out if longer window lengths are used and this leads to a loss of local information.
+If the trajectory of a solution happens to cross regions (\emph{e.g.} from TH to SA, temporarily or otherwise), the FTLEs will typically adopt the behaviour associated with the region in which the trajectory resides.
 This general behaviour persists as the forcing strengthens until it nears the crisis point.
-Around this stage, we begin to notice some more significant differences in the behaviour of the Stommel FTLEs (though this will vary from case to case).
-One such notable change is signs of FTLE alignment, particularly between the first Stommel and neutral Lorenz FTLEs.
-An example of this can be seen in Figure \ref{fig:W1+W10Comp} (Top Left).
+Around this stage, we notice some significant differences in the behaviour of the Stommel FTLEs (though this will vary from case to case).
+One notable change relates to FTLE convergence, particularly between the first Stommel and neutral Lorenz FTLEs.
+We present some typical results in Figure \ref{fig:0.01F+0.0159F+0.016FComp}.